pushjoman21/HSJ-Shit/README.md

 These are only the files I decided to release publicly for free.

-For the full solver source, private research material, or additional information, contact me on Discord:
+For the full solver source, private research material, or additional information, contact me on Telegram:

 `@PushJoman21`